massile/vulkan-livestream/README.md

 Vulkan
 ------

-A simple example to test the brand new Khronos library Vulkan (also known as OpenGL next) This application contains:
+A (very) simple example to test the brand new Khronos library Vulkan (also known as OpenGL next).
+The full process to make the application was recorded live on LiveCoding.com, you can watch the full record on [this playlist](https://www.livecoding.tv/playlists/?q=massile)

+This application contains:

 - [X] Shaders